Abstract & Bloom

 Paint is layered, stripped, and buried again.

-A razor blade, a belt sander, a dremel—tools of erasure.
+A razor blade, belt sander, dremel—tools of erasure.

 Process is painting as verb.